frame-lang/frame-lang.github.io/_posts/2021_03/2021-03-15-getting_started_with_frame.md

 ## Join the Community

- I look forward to helping and collaborating with others who are curious, facinated, doubtful or passionate about creating stateful software - using Frame or not.
+ I look forward to helping and collaborating with others who are curious, fascinated, doubtful or passionate about creating stateful software - using Frame or not.

 Come join the discussion on [Discord](https://discord.com/invite/CfbU4QCbSD) or reach out to me on [Reddit](https://www.reddit.com/r/statemachines/) and let me know what you are interested in doing, wondering about or need help with using Frame.